tenjin/tenjin-ios-sdk/README.md

     [TenjinSDK connect];

     //
-    // This will call [SKAdNetwork updatePostbackConversionValue: <YOUR 6 bit value>]
+    // This will call [SKAdNetwork updatePostbackConversionValue: 3]
     // and also send conversion value to our servers.
     //
-    // You will need to use a value between 0-63 for <YOUR 6 bit value>.
+    // You will need to use a value between 0-63.
     //
-    [TenjinSDK updatePostbackConversionValue: <YOUR 6 bit value>];
+    [TenjinSDK updatePostbackConversionValue: 3];

     // For iOS 16.1+ (SKAN 4.0)

-    [TenjinSDK updatePostbackConversionValue: <YOUR 6 bit value> coarseValue:@"medium"];
+    [TenjinSDK updatePostbackConversionValue: 3 coarseValue:@"medium"];

-    [TenjinSDK updatePostbackConversionValue: <YOUR 6 bit value> coarseValue:@"medium" lockWindow:true];
+    [TenjinSDK updatePostbackConversionValue: 3 coarseValue:@"medium" lockWindow:true];

 }
 }